-With the new year, comes New Year resolutions.
+With the new year come New Year resolutions.
 It’s a great time to get back into that gym habit.
-You may have changed your habits, done dry January or got back into the gym for a few super sessions on the lead up to Spring.
+You may have changed your habits, gone dry or vegan for the month, and now you're back to the gym for a few super sessions.

 However, here’s the scenario…

-...you’re eager to get back into a good orkout regime...you hit the gym hard for your first few sessions post the holiday overindulgence.
-Perhaps you push it a bit much, up your load or try a new exercise...but you’re happy with your performance, you’ve outdone yourself...you’re pumped with endorphins and you feel great!...but then… WOW!
-OW! the next day, or even two days later, you have muscle aches and pains.
-You find it difficult to get out of bed, perform your usual routines, especially when using the muscles you focussed on exercising at your overzealous workout.
+You’re eager to get back into a good workout regime... you hit the gym after the holiday-indulgence and you feel strong, so you push it quite hard and maybe try a few new exercises, you’ve outdone yourself... endorphins are flying and you feel great!...but then… WOW!
+OUCH! the next day or two later, you have muscle aches and pains.
+You find it difficult to move about, perform your usual routines, especially when using the muscles you focussed on exercising during your workouts.

-This achiness you’re accustomed to getting a few days after a gym sesh is called DOMS.
+This pain coming a few days after a gym session is called DOMS.

 So, WHAT exactly is DOMS?

 DOMS stands for Delayed Onset Muscle Soreness and is the feeling of achy stiff muscles you get, often in your legs and arms, or the area you have been working out most.
 You'll most likely get DOMS when doing movements you're unaccustomed to, returning from a break or pushing muscles to exhaustion.